fishjam-dev/fishjam-docs/docs/getting_started/architecture.md

 * publish audio and video
 * receive audio and video from other peers and components

-At the moment, Jellyfish supports only one type of clients - WebRTC.
+At the moment, Jellyfish supports only one type of client - WebRTC.

 ## Diagram